Founders and Directors

 Email: megowan@asu.edu

-Colleen Megowan has coordinated action research by modelers and taught the MNS program's Leadership Workshop since 2002.
-A 20 year veteran high school educator, Colleen completed her PhD in Physics Education Research in 2007 at ASU.
-She is Executive Officer of the American Modeling Teachers Association (AMTA).
-She conducts classroom research for ASU's SMALLab: K-12 Embodied and Mediated Learning.
+A 20 year veteran high school educator, Colleen Megowan completed her PhD in Physics Education Research in 2007 at ASU.
+She was the founding Executive Officer of the American Modeling Teachers Association (AMTA) for five years, and now is AMTA Senior Fellow.
+She conducted classroom research for ASU's SMALLab: K-12 Embodied and Mediated Learning.
 She seeks funding to extend and institutionalize Modeling Instruction, as well as promoting partnerships among science teachers, university personnel, business and industry.
+She coordinated action research by modelers and taught the MNS program's Leadership Workshop from 2002 until 2010.

 Robert Culbertson

-Director of the Department of Physics Master of Natural Sciences (MNS) degree program
+Director of the Master of Natural Sciences (MNS) degree program in the Department of Physics

 Office phone: (480) 965-0945